HAlireza94/TPI/README.md

 - The excess chemical potentials of CO2 and H2S in TIP4P/2005 and TIP4P-epsilon show almost the same, no wonder that in this test particle insertion, I did not first take into account the dissociation of CO2 in water.
 Besides, for united atoms, electrostatic interactions are not considered.
 This means electrostatic interactions play a great role in accurately describing the solubulity.
 Because of this, free energy calculations using Thermodynamic integration is recommended to study the effect of applying a water model that has a more realistic dielectric constant.

 To optimize cross interactions at 298.15 K and 1 atm, I used the following approach[6]:
-### Equation for Modified Lennard-Jones Parameters

-The modified Lennard-Jones parameters are given by:

 $$
 \sigma'_{aw} = \sigma_{aw} (1 + \chi)^{\frac{1}{6}}
 $$